 Don’t leave it until the last minute, do your research with plenty of time to spare.
 Not many people can make a speech up on the spot, and on the wedding day with 100+ guests silently staring at you is not the best time to try!

-You might be the funniest guy down the pub on a Friday night, but bare in mind it’s a wedding.
+You might be the funniest guy down the pub on a Friday night, but bear in mind it’s a wedding.
 Don’t forget there may be young children, or some of the older generation that do not enjoy the lad banter so much.
 Some of the best speeches I have ever heard have been the ones that have been truly sincere and not just trying to be the next Jimmy Carr.

 3. Make sure everyone can hear you.

-There is nothing worse when you are in a large room making the speech, and only 20% of the guests can even hear you.
+There is nothing worse when you are in a large room making the speech, and only 20% of the guests can hear you.

 4. Test your speech